 20. Day Trip to Other Lakeside Maya Towns

-Last but not least, you can’t visit San Pedro without also sharing the love to some of the other towns around the lake!
+Last but not least, you can’t visit San Pedro without also sharing your love for some of the other towns around the lake!
 Did you know that there are at least a dozen or more municipalities in Lake Atitlán?

 Some of my favorites to visit are: